 '''

-cd Deps/Src
+cd Dev\Src

 git clone https://github.com/fw4spl-org/fw4spl.git

 '''

-- Optionnal: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D. - Check if all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag as dependencies.
+- Optional: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D. - Ensure that all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag. - Go into your Build directory (Debug or Release): here is an example if you want to compile in debug: